- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of medical facilities provided by public hospitals in Taiwan and other major cities is reasonable.
+The standard of medical facilities provided by public hospitals in Taiwan and other major cities is good although there may be lengthy waiting times.
 Physicians are well trained and state of the art medical equipment is often available.
-Doctors may see as many as 30 patients in an hour and waiting areas to see a doctor may be crowded.
 Treatment at private clinics and priority care centres is expensive.
 Doctors and hospitals may expect payment prior to providing medical and dental services, including for emergency care.

 The mosquito-borne illness dengue fever occurs in Taiwan especially in the tropical southern regions.
 We recommend you take measures to avoid mosquito bites including using insect repellent at all times.